Aarav10723/Portfolio/Projects/class-projects.md

 # Projects for Class

-*(Placeholder — projects will be added throughout the semester.)*

-## 📊 Project 1 — Exploratory Data Analysis: Netflix Catalog
+## Project 1 — Exploratory Data Analysis: Netflix Catalog

 **Research Question**
 How has Netflix’s content library evolved over time in terms of content type, genres, and geographic distribution?